 For four years, Lance continued working for others.
 He had always wanted to run a business and began taking on nights and weekend work.
 This "mini-business" confirmed that he could run a business at a profit and he could get business by word-of-mouth references.

-He also noticed established plumbing businesses - both large and small - were being bought up by corporate America.
-The role of the plumber was turning into a sales person, needlessly "up selling" the client to a larger sale.
+He also noticed that established plumbing businesses - both large and small - were being bought up by corporate America.
+The role of the plumber was turning into a salesperson, needlessly "upselling" the client to a larger scale.
 Lance recognized this left a large gap in the Indianapolis plumbing service market for a more service-oriented company - a company that would provide quality, fair-priced plumbing service.

 Lance’s plan defined his competitive advantage as his "intellectual property" This is a collection of documents and processes such as contracts, estimating tools, etc. from a former plumbing business owner, Terry Illy.
 Terry had developed the material when he was running his own plumbing business.
 Lance felt this gave him a huge leg up in quickly establishing his own business.

 The business plan development was doing well, so Jake suggested including another SCORE mentor, Howard Wilcox.
 Howdy brought expertise with the business plan financials.
 Lance decided to use the SCORE model to build his financial spreadsheets.

 Saturday mornings in the spring of 2011, found Lance, Jake, and Howdy at the Carmel library reviewing the various models Lance had developed.
 As Lance's proficiency grew, he tested several different models - changing rates to test the impact on profit, changing the business forecast to test cash flow - and so on.